Frequently Asked Questions

 5. What is the recruiting process like?

 The recruiting process begins with submitting a City application, available online through www.cmpd.org during Open Application periods throughout the year.
 Qualified applicants will then be invited to the entry level written examination.
-This is a two hour, four part written test consisting of 169 questions.
 Following the written test, the applicant will take a Job Related Physical Ability Test.
 Applicants who pass these tests will receive an application packet by mail or instructions on completing the application on-line.
 Selection of Police Officer applicants is a competitive process.
 The best qualified applicants will be assigned to a recruiting officer who will conduct a comprehensive background investigation to determine suitability for employment.

 6. What does the Job Related Physical Abilities Test (JRPAT) consist of?